sdadas/polish-nlp-resources/README.md

 ### GPT-2

 GPT-2 is a unidirectional transformer-based language model trained with an auto-regressive objective, originally introduced in the [Language Models are Unsupervised Multitask Learners](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) paper.
-The original English GPT-2 was released in four sizes differing by the number of parameters: small (112M), medium (345M), large (774M), xl (1.5B).
+The original English GPT-2 was released in four sizes differing by the number of parameters: Small (112M), Medium (345M), Large (774M), XL (1.5B).

 #### Models for Huggingface Transformers

 We provide Polish GPT-2 models for Huggingface Transformers.
 The models have been trained using [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) library and then converted to the Huggingface format.
 The released checkpoints support longer contexts than the original GPT-2 by OpenAI.
-We have trained the models on texts of up to 2048 tokens, twice as many as GPT-2 models and the same as GPT-3.
+Small and medium models support up to 2048 tokens, twice as many as GPT-2 models and the same as GPT-3.
+Large and XL models support up to 1536 tokens.
 Example in Transformers:

 ```python
 from transformers import pipeline